alw017/cse15l-lab-reports/labs/lab2.md

 JUnit Output:
 ![junitscreenshot](../assets/lab2/2b.png)

-Note that there were some other tests in the code, but the relevant onethe failed was the same as on one I explained above.
+Note that there were some other tests in the code, but the relevant one that failed was the same as on one I explained above.

 ### The Bug:
 Before: